Some random Wonder Woman books, Part 9

 Every time I find a Gail Simone book in there, I smile.
 Simone is one of those authors that if I had enough money (I don't!
 Stop asking me!
 I have to eat!
 And my house needs a new foundation!
 And I have flying ants in the bathroom!
 I have no room for them!
 Stop!
 Stop!)…I'd buy every book she put out, new and old.

 I came across Simone in the Half-Price tpb section.
 The store I was at had two Birds of Prey trades (Of Like Minds and Sensei & Student) at SUCH a deal that I couldn't pass them up.
 Instant love.
 Yeah, pretty much.

-I've unearthed from the pool of single issues making up the Crapbox much of her body of work since including: Villains United, Secret Six, Killer Princesses (always issue number 3, for some reason), a smattering of Birds of Prey, this single issue of Wonder Woman and a large run of the Cassandra Cain Batgirls.
+I've unearthed from the pool of single issues making up the Crapbox much of her body of work since including: Villains United, Secret Six, Killer Princesses (always issue number 3, for some reason), a smattering of Birds of Prey, this single issue of Wonder Woman and a large run of the post-Cassandra Cain Batgirls.
 I'm saving those Batgirls for a day I am laid-up and sick in bed to act as comfort reads.